xXMacMillanXx/vlog/README.md

 logger.set_file_path('./logs/')!
 logger.set_terminal_output(false)

-logger.log(vlog.Severity.normal, 'Gets logged to a file, but not to the terminal output.')
+logger.log(.normal, 'Gets logged to a file, but not to the terminal output.')
 ```